TheWidlarzGroup/react-native-notificated/docs/docs/intro/examples/custom-examples.md

 ![Info](../../../assets/info-custom.png)

 <br/>

 ## Conclusion

-Like we can see every notification have its own style, but it's not going above this single notification. <br/>
+Like we can see, every notification has its own style, but it doesn’t go beyond the scope of this individual notification

 What we should remember is that the single notification style overwrites each of those configs:

 - `globalConfig`